Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

-Finally, we note that for all instabilities followed in Fig. \ref{fig:A5_M2_stream_floq}, the receptivity regions defined by the distance between the noise injection and the first growth is considerably larger than for the non-streaky case.
-The noise generating procedure being strictly identical between the streaky and non-streaky simulations, this suggests an effect of the streaks in the receptivity process, which looks to exhibit a more extended streamwise support.
-This mechanism is not fully explained yet but the induced vorticity generated by the optimal forcing might play a role.
+Finally, we note that for all instabilities tracked in Fig.~\ref{fig:A5_M2_stream_floq}, the receptivity regions defined by the distance between the noise injection and the first growth was seen to be considerably larger than for the non-streaky case (approximately $100\delta^*$ longer).
+The noise generating procedure being strictly identical between the streaky and non-streaky simulations, this suggests an effect of the streaks in the receptivity process, which seems to exhibit a more extended streamwise support.
+This mechanism is not fully understood yet but the induced vorticity generated by the optimal forcing might play a role in changing the injected noise projection on the basis of optimal-forcing.
 This is to be the subject of future studies.